 CBD Safety: How To Use CBD Properly & SafelyLintonCBD

-On CBD’s actual effect on the human body, it’s thought to affect our cell-signalling system (the endocannabinoid system), which helps to regulate functions such as sleep, immune response and pain.
+CBD’s actual effect on the human body is thought to affect our cell-signaling system (the endocannabinoid system), which helps to regulate functions such as sleep, immune response and pain.
 This explains CBD’s potentially wide-ranging application.

 CBD is popular for a range of conditions, such as:

 CBD and THC interact with our bodies in a variety of ways.
 One of the main ways is by mimicking and augmenting the effects of the compounds in our bodies called “endogenous cannabinoids” – so named because of their similarity to compounds found in the cannabis plant.
 These “endocannabinoids” are part of what scientists refer to as the “endocannabinoid system.”

 The discovery of the endocannabinoid system has significantly advanced our understanding of health and disease.
 It has major implications for nearly every area of medical science and helps to explain how and why CBD and THC are such versatile compounds – and why cannabis is such a widely consumed plant, despite its illegal status.

 The endocannabinoid system plays a crucial role in regulating a broad range of physiological processes that affect our everyday experience – our mood, our energy level, our intestinal fortitude, immune activity, blood pressure, bone density, glucose metabolism, how we experience pain, stress, hunger, and more.

 CBD Safety: Legality

 CBD itself is not illegal.
 The Cannabis plant (also known as Cannabis Sativa) produces over 140 different organic compounds (called cannabinoids).
 However, only two are currently generally considered to be the primary active ingredients: Cannabidiol (CBD) and Tetrahydrocannabinol (THC).
 Many people tend to get these abbreviations mixed up, which has resulted in the misconception that CBD is illegal.